-Bulls had something to cheer about to finish off last week’s trading in the Cattle markets, after Thursday’s limit higher move followed by a $2-3 rally on Friday.
-However, somewhat of a letdown was the Friday afternoon USDA news, with the choice beef cutout coming in off $3.02 and the monthly COF (Cattle on Feed) […]
+Bulls had something to cheer about to finish off last week’s trading in the Cattle markets after Thursday’s limit higher move followed by a $2-3 rally on Friday.
+However, the Friday afternoon USDA news was somewhat of a letdown, with the choice beef cutout coming in off $3.02 and the monthly COF (Cattle on Feed) […]

-Crude oil bulls had a brilliant day on Thursday with the oil complex posting strong gains.
+Crude oil bulls had a brilliant day on Thursday, with the oil complex posting strong gains.
 Brent crude finished at $64.83while WTI closed at $57.66.
-With the market clearly sailing above the 100 day MA last week, a review of the continuation chart gives a perspective on what the bulls might be targeting in the […]
+With the market sailing above the 100-day MA last week, a review of the continuation chart gives a perspective on what the bulls might be targeting in the longer term. […]

 Success in trading is measured in terms of the growth of the account balance.
-A CTA is not expected to play God and call every twist and turn in the market correctly at all times.
-As a matter of fact, some professional and proven CTA’s systems are only correct 25-30% of the time and still consistently pull huge profits out of the markets. […]
+A CTA is not expected to play God and call every twist and turn in the market correctly.
+Some professional and proven CTA systems are only correct 25-30% of the time and still consistently pull huge profits out of the markets. […]

 CTAs are always looking for opportunities to provide their firms additional exposure.
 Since IASG compiles data within our database, we thought it was relevant to provide CTAs with more marketing power when trying to reach their investing audience.
 Starting later this month, IASG will provide CTAs with access to a badge for ranking in the categories that meet their trading program.
 These categories include: discretionary, systematic, agriculture, Trend Following, Stock Index.
 The rankings badges will be provide monthly to the CTA for using on their email signature, embedding in their website, or within their marketing literature.
 Users of the IASG database will also get access to these badges on the CTA pages located in the right sidebar of the program page.